phansch/PiDefender/README.md

 ### Week 1 ###

  * Shooting with the cannon
- * Hide mouse and replace with custom player shape (the scout ship)
  * Refine cannon look
- * Health system.
-(Loose conditions)
  * Add starfield background
  * Add more circles (more lines of defense)
  * Tweak enemy numbers